cap-js/docs/java/operating-applications/observability.md

 For multitenancy scenarios, CAP Java SDK replaces default the `db` indicator with an implementation that includes the status of all tenant databases.
 :::

-CAP offers two additional health indicators for MTX sidecars:
-  - `modelProvider` for the sidecar backing [Model Provider Service](/java/reflection-api#the-model-provider-service)
+CAP offers additional health indicator for MTX sidecar with name `modelProvider` for the sidecar backing [Model Provider Service](/java/reflection-api#the-model-provider-service).
-  - `deploymentService` for the sidecar backing [Multitenancy](/java/multitenancy#multitenancy)

-You can use them independently, but if both services use the same sidecar, health endpoint of the sidecar will receive calls from each health check independently.
-In this case, you can choose one of the indicators that best suit your application.

 ::: warning
-These health indicators require sidecar to use `@sap/cds` version 7.8.0 or higher.
+Health indicator requires sidecar to use `@sap/cds` version 7.8.0 or higher.
 :::

 Endpoint `/actuator/health` delivers a response (HTTP response code `200` for up, `503` for down) in JSON format with the overall `status` property (for example, `UP` or `DOWN`) and the contributing components: